kemjin/Auto_video_rotator_for_Mac/README.md

-# Mac_movie_rotate_handbrake
+# Automated Movie Clips Rotator by HandBrake
-There was no proper FREE app for Mac that rotates movies 90 or 270 degree.
+There was no proper FREE app for Mac that rotates movies 90 or 270 degree in the app stores or market place.

 After googling, I found that Handbrake can rotate the video.
 However, we should use Command line interface to do that.